JamesMcDougallJr/SecurityCamera/README.md

 ## UPDATE May 2020
 As of May 2nd, 2020 the stream is available at http://berserkcomputing.com port 65535

-My goal is that by the end of the summer I am able to use facial recognition and classification to let me know everytime a member of my family is at the front door, and notify my of this occuring.
+My goal is that by the end of the summer I am able to use facial recognition and classification to let me know everytime a member of my family is at the front door, and notify me.
 I'm not really trying to spy on my family, just trying to test out some cool programs!